awvalenti/bauhinia/README.md

 # Bauhinia
+Welcome to the Bauhinia repository!
+Here you will find Java projects that allow using the Wii Remote controller on computers, which is done via Bluetooth.

+Bauhinia intends to deliver __clean code__ and __great user experience__,
+including to the programmer.

-A repository for Wiimote-related projects.
-Click the headings below for more information on a specific project.
+For more information on a specific project, please click on one of the headings below.

 master branch contains latest released version.
 Development version is located on most recent branch.

 ## [coronata](coronata)
-A Java Wiimote library that is cross-platform and easy to use.
+A cross-platform and easy to use Wii Remote library.

 ## [nitida](nitida)
-A portable remote controller application, built on top of coronata.
+A portable remote controller application, built on top of [coronata](coronata).
-Main use cases: remote presenter, game controller.
+Main use cases: remote presenter, audio/video remote controller.